How To Buy Great Companies

 - GREEN.
 The GREEN rating is our rarest, and indicates that we believe the business to have a very strong long-term economic moat, along with predictable recurring and/or growing revenue streams.

-How Do We Determine the BMD?
+How Do We Determine the Ratings?

-- Does the company have recurring and/or rising revenues?
+- Does the company have recurring revenues?

 - Does the company have durable competitive advantages (i.e., an economic moat)?

 What about the economic moat?
-I believe Pat Dorsey's book The Five Rules for Essential Stock Investing and his simplified follow-up The Little Book that Builds Wealth are the two best books ever written on long-term economic moats.
+Pat Dorsey's book The Five Rules for Essential Stock Investing and his simplified follow-up The Little Book that Builds Wealth are the two best books ever written on long-term economic moats.
 In it, he identifies what we'll break down as 6 distinct ways a company can build a long-term economic moat: